jncraton/operating-systems-cpsc4420/lectures/17-deadlocks-scheduling.md

 -------------------

 1. High and medium threads both wait on I/O
-2. Low priority thread runs and aquires mutex
+2. Low priority thread runs and acquires mutex
 3. All I/O completes and the high priority thread preempts the others
-4. The high priority thread cannot aquire the mutex and waits
+4. The high priority thread cannot acquire the mutex and waits
 5. The medium priority thread runs and the low priority thread is unable to give up the mutex

 Possible Solution